Here is all you need to know about insider threats – what they are, how they operate, the common types – and how to protect your organization.

 1. Security awareness

-Ensuring that all employees are aware of the valuable asset they are dealing with and how they need to manage it securely is an essential step that organizations must consider.
-Security technology continues to progress, but human behavior changes much more slowly.
+Organizations must ensure that all employees are aware of the critical asset they are dealing with and how they need to manage it securely.
+Information security technology continues to progress, but human behavior changes much more slowly.

-While educating entire teams with little to no technical background can be difficult, everybody should know the importance and best practices of cybersecurity within the company.
-Employees should be prepared to recognize phishing and other social media threat vectors, as well as how outside attackers might approach them.
+Educating entire teams with little to no technical background can be difficult.
+Still, everybody should know the importance and best practices of cybersecurity within the company.
+Employees need to be prepared to recognize phishing and other social media threat vectors, as well as how outside attackers might approach them.

 2. Security policies